In the guide

 The Animal Welfare Act 2006 makes owners and keepers of animals responsible for ensuring that their welfare needs are met and creates an offence for a responsible person to cause or allow an animal to suffer unnecessarily.

 Some legislation affecting livestock keepers refers explicitly to contingency planning.
 For example, the Welfare of Farmed Animals (England) Regulations 2007 require provisions to be made in the case of failure of automated or mechanical equipment essential for the health and well-being of animals.
-EU Regulation (EC) No 1/2005 on the protection of animals during transport and related operations requires those applying for long-journey transport authorisation to submit contingency plans in the event of emergencies.
+Regulation (EC) No 1/2005 on the protection of animals during transport and related operations requires those applying for long-journey transport authorisation to submit contingency plans in the event of emergencies.

 More information on the legal responsibilities of livestock keepers during disease or non-disease emergencies are laid out in the codes of recommendations for the welfare of livestock available on the GOV.UK website.